-When is it acceptable to move towards delivery for a medical comorbidity that threatens the mother's life during pregnancy?
+Q When is it acceptable to move towards delivery for a medical comorbidity that threatens the mother's life during pregnancy?

-It is acceptable to deliver a patient before the gestational age at which the fetus could survive outside the womb only if the mother's life or health is in danger, which is proportional the danger to fetus/neonate will face at birth.
-To be clear, this means the mother is facing death or immediate irreversible bodily harm which cannot be mitigated in any other way, including ectopic pregnancy and critical maternal illness, and this situation is rare.
+It is acceptable to deliver a patient before the gestational age at which the fetus could survive outside the womb only if the mother's life or health is in danger, which is proportional to the danger the fetus/neonate will face at birth.
+To be clear, this means the mother is facing death or immediate irreversible bodily harm which cannot be mitigated in any other way, including ectopic pregnancy and critical maternal illness.
+These situations are rare.

-It is deeply felt by the authors that this point is not clearly grasped by many women's health advocates and that many physicians do not seek alternative paths that could support maternal health during a pregnancy, rather than ending the pregnancy out of fear or blind adherence to what we are taught.
-There is relatively little literature on support of women with serious chronic health conditions through pregnancy, and the authors call on obstetricians and maternalfetal medicine physicians to publish cases and protocols they utilize to find ways to preserve the mother's safety during a pregnancy.
-Before viability, a pro-life physician should exhaust all avenues of safeguarding the mother's health while she is joined to the fetus before recommending delivery.
+It is deeply felt by the authors that this point is not clearly grasped by many women's health advocates and that many physicians do not seek alternative paths that could support maternal health during a pregnancy, but instead choose to end the pregnancy out of fear or blind adherence to what they are taught.
+There is relatively little literature on support of women with serious chronic health conditions through pregnancy, and the authors call on obstetricians and maternal-fetal medicine physicians to publish cases and protocols they utilize to find ways to preserve the mother's safety during a pregnancy.
+Before viability, a prolife physician should exhaust all avenues of safeguarding the mother's health while she is joined to the fetus before recommending delivery.